 ...inspired confidence from the outset... our move went ahead without a hitch!The Good Solicitor Guide

-No sale, no fee conveyancing
+No sale, no fee FAQ's

 Is 'no sale, no fee' the same as 'no move, no fee'?

-Yes - exactly the same thing.
-No sale no fee is also sometimes described as 'no completion, no fee'.
+Yes.
+"No sale, no fee" and "no move, no fee" are exactly the same thing.
+No sale, no fee is also sometimes described as 'no completion, no fee'.

 Why might a sale fall through?

-- A mortgager offer expires
+- A mortgage offer expires